richtabor/MerlinWP/README.md

 # [Merlin WP](https://merlinwp.com)
-Better WordPress Theme Onboarding — Read about it here: https://richtabor.com/merlin-wp
+#### Better WordPress Theme Onboarding

+Merlin WP is my stab at addressing the tedious and exhausting WordPress theme setup and onboarding process.
+It makes installing a new WordPress theme, its recommended WordPress plugins, Customizer settings, widgets, and demo content, an exciting and gratifying user experience.
+Read about it here: https://richtabor.com/merlin-wp

 ## License